 Nicole also has an extensive probate litigation practice, assisting clients with various probate litigation matters, including representing family members and healthcare facilities to obtain guardianships over incapacitated adults, trust beneficiaries in trust contest and breach of fiduciary duty actions, trustees and/or executors in similar actions, widows in enforcement of prenuptial or postnuptial agreements against an estate and/or trust, trustees and/or executors in similar actions, and creditors in collection of amounts owed against estates.

-Nicole’s practice focuses on complex Family Law matters, including divorce, post-divorce, parenting, and guardianship litigation.
-Her practice also focuses on estate planning and probate litigation matters.
-Nicole has briefed and argued cases before the New Hampshire Circuit Court Family Division, including those on the specialized Family Division Complex Case Docket designed for high value and/or highly contentious matters.
-She has also briefed cases before the New Hampshire Circuit Court Probate Division, including those on the specialized Trust Docket designed for complex trust cases.
+Nicole resolves most cases through negotiation, mediation, and other alternative dispute resolution methods, representing clients at court proceedings when needed.
+She has briefed and argued cases before the New Hampshire Circuit Court Family Division, including those on the specialized Family Division Complex Case Docket designed for high value and/or highly contentious matters, and the New Hampshire Circuit Court Probate Division.
+Nicole has also briefed cases before the New Hampshire Supreme Court, New Hampshire Superior Court, and New Hampshire Circuit Court Probate Division, including those on the specialized Trust Docket designed for complex trust cases.